So you want to be a professional artist?

 You may not make sales.
 You may not know exactly how to present your work or how to speak to customers.
 The important thing is to start getting out there.
 I suggest starting small and working your way up to the big shows.

 Unless you emerge onto the art scene with a four leaf clover up your rear, it’s going to feel like you’re doing a lot of work for little reward.
 I struggle with giving up on things when I don’t get an immediate reward.
-I want results now–and that doesn’t happen easily when pursuing a creative profession.
+I want results now, and that doesn’t happen easily when pursuing a creative profession.
+Getting started as a professional artist is intimidating, but baby steps can accomplish a lot.

 These things take time, a ridiculous amount of patience, and wild optimism.